STAT540-UBC-2022/project-team-11/Results/Analysis_and_Results.md

 # Technical Report - Analysis and Results

 ## Project aims
-Using data published by Liberman et al, we wanted to answer:
+Using data published by Liberman et al, that consists of RNA-Seq as well as associated metadata, we wanted to answer:

 **1) What genes are significantly differentially expressed between the two groups (healthy and infected) while accounting for factors such as age and sex?**